I provide a proven, research based alternative to counseling,

 Unfortunately, the vast majority of couples never make it past the Power Struggle stage and either stay stuck suffering, or break up.

 Part of the reason we struggle is because our culture tells us that conflict is a sign of incompatibility and that if you’re with the right person, you won’t fight.

 However, statistics have shown us that the #1 predictor of divorce is not conflict – it’s the avoidance of conflict!
 Who knew?

-When you embrace conflict as a normal part of love’s journey, and learn how to use conflict to fight your relationship patterns instead of fighting each other, you become an invincible team together.
+When you embrace conflict as a normal part of love’s journey, and learn how to use conflict to fight your misunderstandings instead of fighting each other, you become an invincible team together.